trevorvanatta44-ux/VIP-Recovery-Network-Forensics/README.md

 2. **TCP Connection Establishment:** After receiving DNS responses, the workstation established TCP connections with the resolved external IP addresses.
 TCP establishes a reliable connection through a three-way handshake (SYN, SYN/ACK, ACK) before application-layer protocols such as HTTP, TLS, or SMTP exchange data.

-3. **HTTP Communications:** HTTP requests and responses were observed over the established TCP connections, allowing the workstation to communicate with external web resources and retrieve remote content.
+3. **TLS Communications:** After TCP connections were established, TLS handshakes were observed between the workstation and several external systems.
+The TLS handshake negotiated encrypted sessions before application data was exchanged.
+While the encrypted payloads could not be inspected, the handshake metadata and connection information remained visible for analysis.

-4. **TLS Communications:** TLS handshakes were observed before encrypted communications were exchanged between the workstation and several external systems.
-Although the encrypted payloads could not be inspected, the handshake metadata and connection information remained visible.
-Although the encrypted payloads could not be inspected, the handshake metadata and connection information remained visible.
+4. **HTTP Communications:** HTTP requests and responses were observed over the established TCP connections, allowing the workstation to communicate with external web resources and retrieve remote content.

 5. **SMTP Communications:** Later in the capture, the workstation established an SMTP session over TCP port 587 with the `eraqron.shop` mail server.
 The session successfully authenticated before transmitting an outbound email from `rejump@eraqron.shop` to `jump@eraqron.shop`.